Another hot reading on job market sends Wall Street lower

 Inflation has been easing from a peak of 9.1% in June to 7.1% in November and investors have been hoping for signs that could prompt the Fed to ease up on applying the brakes to the economy with high interest rates.
 Those hopes have been dashed so far.

-The government will release its closely watched monthly employment report, for December, on Friday.

-Wall Street is also preparing for the latest round of corporate earnings to get a better a sense of how companies are handling hot inflation and weakening consumer demand.
+Meanwhile, Wall Street is looking ahead to the latest round of corporate earnings to get a better a sense of how companies are handling hot inflation and weakening consumer demand.
 Companies in the S&P 500 will pick up the pace of reporting in a few weeks, but some results are already trickling in.

-French fry maker Lamb Weston rose 9.1% and Hunt’s ketchup maker Conagra rose 3.1% after reporting strong results for their most recent quarters.
-Constellation Brands, which markets Corona beer and Robert Mondavi wine, fell 9.2% after trimming its profit forecast for the year.
+French fry maker Lamb Weston rose 9.8% and Hunt’s ketchup maker Conagra rose 3.4% after reporting strong results for their most recent quarters.
+Constellation Brands, which markets Corona beer and Robert Mondavi wine, fell 9.7%, the largest drop among S&P 500 stocks, after the company trimmed its profit forecast for the year.

-Bed Bath & Beyond slumped 26.3% after the already struggling home goods retailer warned investors that it may need to file for bankruptcy as sales continue to drop and it struggles to attract shoppers.
+Bed Bath & Beyond slumped 29.9%, its biggest slide in nearly two years, after the already struggling home goods retailer warned investors that it may need to file for bankruptcy as sales continue to drop and it struggles to attract shoppers.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.